Teddy55Codes/Blog/Posts/24.05/the-state-of-cross-platform-dotnet-and-how-mono-is-still-relevant.md

 To differentiate between "regular" .NET and Mono i will call "regular" .NET **MS .NET** when it is not clear which is being referenced.
 (Yes both are owned by Microsoft but Mono was only acquired.)

-When i use the term MS .NET i'm referring to the combination of the [.NET runtime](https://github.com/dotnet/runtime), the [Roslyn compiler](https://github.com/dotnet/roslyn) and the [MSBuild build tool](https://github.com/dotnet/msbuild).
+When i use the term MS .NET i'm referring to the combination of the [.NET runtime](https://github.com/dotnet/runtime), the [Roslyn compiler](https://github.com/dotnet/roslyn), the [SDK](https://github.com/dotnet/sdk) and the [MSBuild build tool](https://github.com/dotnet/msbuild).

 ## What Is Mono
 Mono is an opensource implementation of .NET Framework which follows the [ECMA-335 (Common Language Infrastructure)](https://ecma-international.org/publications-and-standards/standards/ecma-335/) standard.